≡ Menu

 Enhanced Accelerated Benefit Rider: If an insured is diagnosed by a healthcare profession as having less than 12 months to live or a chronic illness with little prospect of recovery, a portion of the policy’s proceeds may be accelerated.
 Any accelerated amounts are deducted from the future death benefit.

-Long Term Care Services Rider: If the insured requires long-term care, the rider accelerates part of the death benefit as a monthly payment intended help defray the associated costs.
+Long-Term Care Services Rider: If the insured requires long-term care, the rider accelerates part of the death benefit as a monthly payment intended to help defray the associated costs.

 Paid-Up Additions Rider: If purchased, the policyholder has the right to buy fully paid-up supplements to the principle coverage.